Connectome Inspired Neural Network

 This is the first data-driven digital reconstruction of mammalian cortical tissue at cellular resolution, representing a paradigm shift in how we model complex brain circuits.

-Background & Vision The Blue Brain Project (started 2005, EPFL):
+The Blue Brain Project (started 2005, EPFL):

 Goal: Reverse-engineer the mammalian brain through detailed simulation